euteneier/KoA/README.md

 # KoA
-KoA info i have found
+KoA info I have found

-A repository containing KoA info so i can easily share it
+A repository containing KoA info so I can easily view and share it